 1935 The Blitzen Valley addition was formally added to the Lake Malheur Reservation by President Franklin D. Roosevelt “as a refuge and breeding ground for migratory birds and other wildlife.”
 At the same time, the name of the reserve was changed to Malheur Migratory Bird Refuge.

 1941 The Double-O Unit was added to the Refuge “as a reservation for migratory birds.”

 2008 The Refuge was selected and approved as an Important Bird Area (IBA) by the Audubon Society.
-The Refuge was designated as a site that provides essential habitat for one of more species of birds and that is recognized as being important on a global, continental, or state level.
+The Refuge was designated as a site that provides essential habitat for one or more species of birds and is recognized as being important on a global, continental, or state level.

-2013 Malheur National Wildlife Refuge completed their Comprehensive Conservation Plan (CCP).
-The CCP describe priorities for the Refuge and how decisions will be made over the next 15 years.
+2013 Malheur National Wildlife Refuge completed its Comprehensive Conservation Plan (CCP).
+The CCP describes priorities for the Refuge and how decisions will be made over the next 15 years.

 For thousands of years, people have been drawn to Malheur's abundant wildlife and natural resources.
-The story begins with the earliest evidence of people to the establishment of the Refuge.
-Malheur National Wildlife Refuge is committed to protecting these resources of plants, animals and human interactions with each other, and the landscape over time.
+Malheur National Wildlife Refuge is committed to protecting these resources of plants, animals, and human interactions with each other, and the landscape over time.
 Scroll down to learn a little more About Us - GEOLOGY AND GEOMORPHOLOGY, NATIVE AMERICAN USES, FUR TRAPPERS, SETTLING THE LAND, SETTING ASIDE LAND FOR WILDLIFE, and CIVILIAN CONSERVATION CORPS (CCC).

-The lack of available food and a scarcity of fur bearing animals around the lakes led to the name “Malheur” the French word misfortune.
+The lack of available food and a scarcity of fur-bearing animals around the lakes led to the name “Malheur” the French word for misfortune.

 Geology and Geomorphology